What is a Visualization?

 What is an Architecture Visualization?

-Architecture is a set of concepts that are applied to a system or structure, where the concept principles (the working mechanisms of the concepts) explain how the concepts work and will provide benefits to the system or structure.
+Architecture is a set of concepts applied to a system or structure, where the concept principles (the working mechanisms of the concepts) explain how the concepts work and will benefit the system or structure.

 Given the provided definitions of architecture and visualization, an architecture visualization is a visualization of the concepts, principles, standards, and technologies of aspects of a system, structure, or solution.

-The visualization above is an architectural visualization in the sense that at the right top of the visualization in the border, the concepts and principles are named.
+The visualization above is an architectural visualization in the sense that the concepts and principles are named at the right top of the visualization in the border.
 In the layer, you see the element (the functional parts of the concepts.

 On the left border, you see the information that contains parts of the strategy.
 This strategy requires certain concepts, principles, and standards to be implemented in the company.